seventymx/any2any/README.md

 # Start the backend server
 dotnet run

+# Return to the root directory
+cd ..

+# Install dependencies (ensure this runs from the root)
+yarn install

+# Generate gRPC-web client stubs
+yarn generate

+# Start the Vue frontend dev server (backend requests are proxied)
+yarn start

 ```

 The application uses SQLite as its database, combined with EF Core (code-first) for schema management.
 The database is created and seeded automatically when the application starts.